web3-storage/web3.storage/packages/api/README.md

 ## Linkdex

-Our linkdex service determines if we have all the blocks for a DAG. it Iterates over blocks in CARs in S3, and we query it with the S3 bucket key for each CAR upload after we put it to the bucket.
+Our linkdex service determines if a user has uploaded a "Complete" DAG where it was split over multiple patial CARs.
+During CAR uplaod we query it with the S3 key _after_ writing the CAR to the bucket.

+It iterates all the blocks in all the CARs for that users uploads only, and where every link is a CID for a block contained in the CARs, we say the DAG is "Complete".
+If not, it's "Patial".
+If we haven't checked or any of the blocks are undecodable with the set of codecs we have currently, then it's "Unknown".

 see: https://github.com/web3-storage/linkdex-api